Bikeman868/NPL/docs/SYNTAX.md

 emit myMessage
 ```

-Becasue of the scope block rules, this can be abbreviated, although messages with one field are rately that useful:
+Becasue of the scope block rules, this can be abbreviated to a single line when there is only one field as follows:

 ```npl
 message MyMessage string field1